ClimateImpactLab/dscim-facts-epa/README.md

 ### OHC
 ![ohc_pulse_720](https://github.com/ClimateImpactLab/dscim-facts-epa/assets/5862128/f980274b-bc85-45fd-a7af-8b93003a919f)

-## Creating a run config
+## Creating a `dscim-facts-epa` run config

-If you have already run GMSL and GMST files, it is recommended to run them through the `create_config.py` file, as this file will ensure that you have formatted your files correctly.
-In addition, this script will generate a config which will allow you to directly begin running `dscim-facts-epa`.
-To run this script, you will need to specify your formatted gmst and gmsl files:
+If you already have alternative GMSL and GMST files, it is recommended to run them through the `create_config.py` script to ensure that the files are formatted correctly.
+In addition, this script will generate a config that will allow you to directly begin running `dscim-facts-epa` using the user-specified GMST and GMSL inputs.
+To run this script, you will need to specify your correctly formatted gmst and gmsl files:

 ```bash
 create_config.py --gmst_file [GMST file] --gmsl_file [GMSL file]